 - For a standard chamber it should be pumped down and the M.S.L.D. tied in to solely pump on the system.
 If the chamber is large and the system allows it is preferred to have a calibrated leak at the far end of the test system so it can be opened to prove sensitivity of the equipment with the volume being pumped. - For small items, or where practical, it is preferred to bag the device to be leak tested.
 Bag the entire part with a plastic bag or sheeting.
 Vinyl tape can be used to seal the bag to hold helium in and concentrate helium around joints to be tested. - When setting up to pump on a volume, it's common that many vacuum ports will need to be sealed to establish a vacuum.
 Several methods can be used to seal such ports.
 In some cases a welded cap may be preferred that can be cut off after testing.
 Other cases may involve the bolting of temporary flanges with leak tight seals such as copper or rubber gaskets.
-It is also acceptable to use steel plates with Apiezon or rubber seals.
-Depending on the method used, the part may need to be thoroughly cleaned to remove any contaminates after testing.
+It is also acceptable to use steel plates with Apiezon Q or rubber seals.
+Depending on the method used, the part may need to be thoroughly cleaned to remove any contaminants after testing.

-Test Procedure:
+4.3 Test Procedure

 - 1. Evacuate the volume to be leak tested.
 Ensure any calibrated leaks on the system are open to ensure they are under vacuum.
 They can be closed preferably after the M.S.L.D is solely pumping on the system to ensure reduced wait time during sensitivity testing. - 2.
-Tie in the M.S.L.D into the pumping system.
+Tie the M.S.L.D into the pumping system.
 It is preferred to isolate any rough pumps so the M.S.L.D is the only item pumping on the test volume.
 For some items additional pumping may be required to attain the required background pressure.
 This is allowed as long as it can be shown that the M.S.L.D still can achieve the required sensitivity with this configuration.
 After the M.S.L.D is established on the test volume, the sensitivity of the machine must be proven.
 Allow the M.S.L.D to establish a stable trace.
-Typically 5-15 minutes is allowed to ensure a stable leak detector and establish a base helium background.
+Typically 5-15 minutes is allowed to ensure a stable leak detector and establish a base helium background. - a.
+In some cases for large items or items with a high background helium partial pressure it may be necessary to maintain active pumping on the part for an extended period prior to test.
+Both vacuum pressure and helium background pressure should reach stability before beginning the test.